Zzackllack/Zzackllack/README.md

 ## Get in Touch

-Feel free to reach out!
+Feel free to reach out if you want to collaborate on a project, discuss tech, or just say hi!

 📧 **Email:**
 - [mail@zacklack.de](mailto:mail@zacklack.de)